After hundreds of years of Muslim incursions into formerly

 successful.
 Urban gave a dramatic speech urging Christians to

-taking it away from the Muslims.
-The armies of the First Crusade
+by taking it away from the Muslims.
+The armies of the First

-left in 1096 and captured Jerusalem in 1099.
-From these conquered
+Crusade left in 1096 and captured Jerusalem in 1099.
+From these

-lands Crusaders carved out small kingdoms for themselves which
+conquered lands Crusaders carved out small kingdoms for

 I Comnenus, asking help against the Muslims, were warmly